Sonnet 152

 Of peace and solitude that knows no end

-Who wakes from restful slumber to append,
+Who wakes from restful slumber to lament,

 That quietude did not but aggravate?